robertpyke/Tutorials/aws/iot/README.md

   }
 ```

 In this section, we're opening the serial port.
 The serial port allows for us to communicate to/from the board.
 The arduino IDE has a serial monitor, that will let us see the serial output from the board.
 For this project, we'll use the serial port as a logger, letting us watch what's happening on the board.
 9600 is the baud rate (9600 bits/second).
+Baud rate should not be confused with bored rate, which is how quickly you get bored of these labs; or board rate, which is the rate at which ardunio boards are released.

 ```c
  // check for the presence of the shield: